Ray Ginger: Academic career and blacklisting

 After earning a Western Reserve Ph.D. in 1951 after having his published biography accepted as his dissertation, Ginger took up a post at Harvard Business School as editor of the Business History Review, with a little teaching on the side.
 Besides his editorial duties there, he wrote numerous scholarly articles in economics, labor history, and business history, researched a projected biography of Clarence Darrow, and enjoyed every prospect for a distinguished academic career.

 The McCarthy Era ended his time at Harvard.
 When it seemed probable that both Ginger and his wife might be subpoenaed by the Massachusetts equivalent of the U.S. House Committee on Unamerican Activities, on June 16, 1954, Harvard University officials threatened him with immediate dismissal despite his three-year contract if he did not sign an oath declaring that he was not a member of the Communist Party.
 They required a similar oath from his wife, who had no connection to the university.
 When Ginger instead chose to resign, Harvard insisted that he leave the state immediately as a condition of receiving the two weeks salary remaining on his existing contract.

 Ginger, his pregnant wife, and their small son went to New York on two days notice to stay with relatives they had never met.
 Ann Ginger gave birth as a charity patient, and the marriage came to a rancorous halt not long thereafter.
 Ginger worked in New York for the next six years, first in advertising and then as an editor at the book publishers Alfred A. Knopf and Henry Holt.
-He remarried in 1956 and published of two works of history, Altgeld's America and Six Days or Forever?.
+He remarried in 1956 and published two works of history, Altgeld's America and Six Days or Forever?.
 He remained bitter for being ejected from the academic world and then apparently blacklisted.

 Later career

 In 1960, Brandeis University offered him an assistant professorship in the history department.
 He stayed there for six years, becoming a tenured full professor, chairing the Committee on American Civilization, writing several more books, coaching the tennis team, and evolving rare pedagogical gifts.
 This remarkable talent received tangible acknowledgment many years after his death, when a former student (William Friedman, Brandeis '65), raised $2.5 million to endow the Ray Ginger Professorship of History at the university.

 After leaving Brandeis in 1966, Ginger taught briefly at Stanford University and moved on to tenured positions at Wayne State University in Detroit and the University of Calgary, in Alberta, Canada.
-He died in Boston in 1975 of complications from acute alcoholism, survived by his third wife and two sons from his first marriage.
+He died in Boston in 1975 of liver failure as a result of cirrhosis from acute alcoholism.
+At the time of his death, he was married to his third wife, Victoria Granley.
 Most of his papers were presented to the Labor History Archives at Wayne State University, where they are available for scholarly consultation.